trojanX12388/Encrypted-File-Transfer/README.md

 -- Pip install all required python library in the requirements.txt

--- Download google drive client_json and settings.yaml, then place it in the bin/gauth folder
+-- Download your google drive api client_secrets.json and create credentials.json, and settings.yaml, then place it in the bin/gauth folder

 Finally - run the File Transfer V3.4.bat